vasanthgx/vasanthgx/README.md

 ## Welcome to my tech universe! 🚀

-With a two-decade long love affair with technology, I've traversed the realms of programming languages like R, Python, Java, JavaScript, HTML, and CSS, while crafting intricate worlds with frameworks like React JS.
-My journey has been fueled by an insatiable passion for AI/ML and web development, where I've been nurturing the seeds of innovation and creativity
+With a two-decade long love affair with technology, I've traversed the realms of programming languages like **R, Python, Java, JavaScript, HTML, and CSS**, while crafting intricate worlds with frameworks like **React JS**.
+My journey has been fueled by an insatiable passion for **AI/ML and web development**, where I've been nurturing the seeds of innovation and creativity

 As a dedicated member of the open-source community, I embrace the collaborative spirit that fuels our digital cosmos.
 Through my GitHub contributions, I aspire to weave my code into the fabric of progress, crafting elegant solutions, and leaving behind a trail of learning for those who embark on similar quests.